GoInterject/ids-dotnet-api/Examples/handler_pipeline.md

 # <a name="connection-strings">Connection Strings</a>

-This API uses the `appsettings.json` to hold connections strings.
+For the purpose of the SqlController example, this API uses the `appsettings.json` to hold connections strings.
 On startup, the program will initialize these strings in Configurations.
-You can get the connection strings by passing a `ConnectionStringOptions` object to your controller.
+The connection strings are available via dependency injection by requiring a `ConnectionStringOptions` object in the controller's constructor.
 The `InterjectRequestDTO.PassThroughCommand` will contain the ConnectionStringName.
-You can establish a data connection by initializing the `DataConnection` or `DataConnectionAsync` object of the class `InterjectRequestHandler` with the connection strings.
+The connection is established by initializing the `SqlDataConnectionAsync` object with the connection strings.

 <br>